-International Museum of the Red Cross
+International Red Cross Museum

-The humanitarian adventure Emotion, discovery, reflection: the Museum offers you a unique opportunity to enter into the history of humanitarian action.
-Three separate areas, each developed by a well-known exhibition architect, allow you to explore three major challenges in today’s world: Defending human dignity, Restoring family links, Reducing natural risks.
-An interactive chronology unfurls 150 years of humanitarian history, while Current focus enables you to track Red Cross and Red Crescent operations right around the globe.
+The humanitarian adventure emotion, discovery, reflection: the Museum offers you a unique opportunity to enter into the history of humanitarian action.
+Three separate areas, each developed by a well-known exhibition architect, allow you to explore three major challenges in today’s world: Defending human dignity, restoring family links, reducing natural risks.
+An interactive chronology unfurls 150 years of humanitarian history, while current focus enables you to track Red Cross and Red Crescent operations right around the globe.

 Explore the secrets of St Peter's Cathedral by visiting its towers.
 Whether in summer or winter, the most beautiful view of Geneva and the lake awaits you from the top of the Cathedral's towers.
 During the visit you'll be able to climb the 157 steps of the towers leading to the top of the Cathedral.
 You will also discover magnificent architectural treasures - an emblematic symbol of the Reformation.
 In addition, the Cathedral holds the largest collection of Romanesque and Gothic capitals in Switzerland, while the stained-glass windows, identical to the Renaissance examples found in the Musée d'Art et d'Histoire (Museum of Art and History) date back to restoration work carried out in the 19th century.

-The Geneva Water Fountain (Jet d'Eau)
+The Water Fountain

 A Globe of Science and Innovation (CERN)

 The Globe of Science and Innovation is a landmark for CERN and a symbol of sustainable development for all.
 It is 27 metres high and 40 metres in diameter, which is about the size of the St. Peter's Basilica's dome in Rome!
 A unique visual landmark by day and by night, the Globe of Science and Innovation is a metaphor for Planet Earth.
 On the ground floor , the ‘Universe of Particles’ exhibition takes the visitor on a journey deep into the world of particles and back to the Big Bang.
 It could also be used as a venue for different events.

 A Symbol for Peace - The Broken Chair